OFFICE OF THE SELECTBOARD

 Housing and Economic Development

-Edwards spoke on her knowledge of the topic in place of Roberts.
+Edwards spoke on her lack of knowledge of the topic in place of Roberts.
 Edwards explained that it is known that housing is a problem in Vermont.
 Economic Development is important in bringing more people to the community and having opportunities for those who are current residents to thrive.

 Andy Rice commented on the Rehab Housing that Halifax, Marlboro and Whitingham voted on that includes the need to create affordable housing.
 This program encourages homeowners to continue living in their homes.
 He mentioned that previously he attempted to obtain additional funds for housing and was not successful.